web-infra-dev/unport/README.md

 In this example, the `MessageDefinition` defines two types of messages that can be sent from the parent to the child (`syn` and `body`), and one type of message that can be sent from the child to the parent (`ack`).
 Each message type has its own structure, defined by an object with keys representing message types and values representing their message types.

-By using a `MessageDefinition`, you can ensure that the messages sent and received through a `UnportChannel` are consistent and predictable, making your code easier to understand and maintain.
+By using a `MessageDefinition`, you can ensure that the messages sent and received through a `Channel` are consistent and predictable, making your code easier to understand and maintain.

-### UnportChannel
+### Channel

-In Unport, a `UnportChannel` is a fundamental concept that represents a communication pathway between different JavaScript contexts.
+In Unport, a `Channel` is a fundamental concept that represents a Intermediate communication pathway between different JavaScript contexts.
 It provides a unified interface for sending and receiving messages across different environments.

-A `UnportChannel` is implemented using two primary methods:
+A `Channel` is implemented using two primary methods:

 - `send(message)`: This method is used to send a message through the channel.
 The `message` parameter is the data you want to send.

 - `accept(pipe)`: This method is used to accept incoming messages from the channel.
 The `pipe` parameter is a function that takes a message as its argument.

-Here is an example of how to implement a `UnportChannel`:
+Here is an example of how to implement a `Channel`:

 ```ts
 parentPort.implementChannel({